D7: Species supporting ecosystem functions

 Trend description for D7i

-There has been an overall decrease in the UK pollinators index since its peak in 1987 and in 2019, the index has declined by 24% compared to this peak and by 21% compared to its value in 1980.
+There has been an overall decline in the UK pollinators index since its peak in 1987, and in 2022, the index had decreased by almost 31% compared to this peak and by almost 24% compared to its value in 1980.
+More recently, however, the trend has levelled off and shows little or no change in the distribution of pollinators in the UK since 2017.

 Assessment of change